SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * Unquoted
 	* old France got power from the King alone A23
 	* European's colonization had strategic advantage A17
-	* Europeans intentionally set up goverment to prevent one from being too powerful A24
 	* Competition in colonies often set aside for mainland competition A18
 	* HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
 	* Napoleon changed wars into a war of ideology A28